Libberator/AdventOfCode/README.md

     public Vec2D GridSize { get; set; } = new Vec2D(101, 103);

-    [TestValue(12)]  // will use 12 when the tests are running private int _iterations = 125; // will use 125 by default otherwise
+    [TestValue(12)]  // will use 12 when the tests are running private readonly int _iterations = 125; // will use 125 by default otherwise

     // ... rest of solution ...
 }
 ```
-Note: You can use this Attribute on a field or property, can be instanced or static, and any visibility (public, private,
+Some restrictions on using this attribute:
-etc.).
-But it's your responsibility to ensure:
+- A field with this Attribute cannot be `const`, nor `static readonly`.
+It can be `static`, it can be `readonly`, but not both
-- The field/property is **not readonly** (i.e. it has a setter)
+- An auto-property with this Attribute must have a `set;`, otherwise it can't be overwritten
-- You use the Attribute's constructor and don't leave it blank (i.e. a standalone `[TestValue]` is not allowed)
+- You must put something in the Attribute's constructor (i.e. a standalone `[TestValue]` is not allowed)

 ## Stay Up To Date
 If you want to get any updates from the template, you can do it automatically via setting up a